Space-time symmetry and nonreciprocal parametric resonance in mechanical systems: Effect of external symmetries

-Besides identifying the parametric resonance conditions for the one-way propagating modes, the space-time Floquet matrix can also be used to predict the form of the resonating modes when the system has degenerate normal modes.
-We note that the eigenvectors of $\spt$ are the same as the eigenvectors of the Floquet matrix.
-The converse, however, is true only when the Floquet exponents are all non-degenerate.
+The identification of one-way amplification in the ring of oscillators by the space-time Floquet matrix illustrates how it can predict the form of the resonant modes even when the normal modes are degenerate.
+We note that the eigenvectors of $\spt$ are also eigenvectors of the Floquet matrix.
+The converse, however, is true only when the Floquet multipliers are all non-degenerate.
 Consider again the three oscillator system in \figref{fig:oneWay}.
 Since it has degenerate normal mode frequencies, the choice of the orthogonal normal mode basis vectors, and thus of the Floquet vectors in the static limit, is arbitrary.
-Even though the degeneracy structure of the Floquet matrix correctly predicts parametric resonance for the case of $T=\frac{2\pi}{\omega_2}$, it does not identify which mode in the degenerate normal mode subspace will experience amplification/decay.
+Even though the degeneracy structure of the Floquet matrix correctly predicts some parametric resonances, such as $T=\frac{2\pi}{\omega_2}$, it does not identify which mode in the degenerate normal mode subspace will experience amplification/decay.
 The eigenvectors of the space-time Floquet matrix, however, are non-degenerate and single out the two travelling modes as the physically relevant basis vectors for describing parametric amplification in the time-modulated system.